chicklightning/tcg-pocket-trading-bot/README.md

 ---

-Thanks to pencerman for helping test and break the bot, and FroggyDecaf and Hopper for pushing me to build it!
+Thanks to pencerman for helping test and break the bot, and FroggyDecaf and Hopdog for pushing me to build it!

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/goobrielle)